JakovFreund/tabletop-assistant/tasks.md

 - Mount.java (class for mounts from 5e-Equipment.json with all stats (speed, capacity...))
 - search all files for HashMaps and ArrayLists and consider converting to Maps and Lists (research best practices for Java in general and Jackson specifically)
 - shorten StatusEffects by finding common denominators (ex. can't take Actions)
+- combat scene boolean: inside OR outside (apply wet if outside and raining)
+- combat scene lighting that automatically applies disadvantage if no-one is holding a torch (takes into consideration darkvision, weather and time of day if outside)
+- announce in global log if time-of-day, lighting or weather changes
+- go through monster manual and add status effects (and actions? - ex. vampire bite)
 - go through all spells and make status effects if there isn't one
 - how to get the local ipv4 automatically to auto connect to backend (remove hardcoded ip from WebConfig.java and api.ts) OR move it to a config file
 - add connection error UI on fetch gamestate fail